Goatman13/xefu/cfg_01.md

 * 0x00000080 = Start emulation with cr1:gt = 1 (cr1 decides about dispatcher behavior when emulation starts).
 * 0x00010000 = Enable cfg6, without it cfg6 is not used regardless of its value.
 * 0x00020000 = Skip PageFrame->Busy.LockCount value update in xb1krnl MmLockUnlockBufferPages function.
+* 0x00040000 = Enable precompiled function FsdxTouchBuffer.
+This function is used by xb1krnl but can be called from rcompiled code too.
 * 0x00080000 = File system related, when enabled skips precompiled function FsdxMarkBufferDirty.
 * 0x00100000 = Skip specific data sequence.
 * 0x00400000 = Unknown, seems to alter cfg9/cfg10 behavior